-In the base case, the uptake rate of HCV testing was estimated at 41% (95% CI: 31% to 51%) based on the uptake rate observed in the National BowelScreen Programme.
-A number of observational studies provide informative data for estimating an alternative uptake rate.
-Second on these Irish studies, described below.
+In the base case, the uptake rate of HCV testing was estimated at 41% (95% CI: 31% to 51%) based on the uptake rate observed in the National BowelScreen Programme.(306) A number of observational studies provide informative data for estimating an alternative uptake rate.(310-314) This scenario assesses the impact of modelling an alternative uptake rate based on these Irish studies, described below.
 As the uptake rate is significantly higher than that in the base case, this would be considered an upper limit of the plausible range for uptake of HCV testing implemented via a systematic testing programme.

-Universal antenatal screening was piloted in the Rotunda Hospital between June 2007 and 2008, where women were routinely offered HCV testing.
-(307) Of the 9,121 women that were eligible for the study, 98.4% (n=8,976) agreed to anti-HCV testing.
-An optout testing strategy for blood-borne viruses was piloted across four primary care centres in Dublin between September 2014 and February 2015.
-(309) All patients aged 18 years or older who presented for routine blood tests were offered an additional blood test to screen for three blood-borne viruses: HBV, HCV and HIV.
+Universal antenatal screening was piloted in the Rotunda Hospital between June 2007 and 2008, where women were routinely offered HCV testing.(310) Of the 9,121 women that were eligible for the study, 98.4% (n=8,976) agreed to anti-HCV testing.
+An optout testing strategy for blood-borne viruses was piloted across four primary care centres in Dublin between September 2014 and February 2015.(312) All patients aged 18 years or older who presented for routine blood tests were offered an additional blood test to screen for three blood-borne viruses: HBV, HCV and HIV.
 Patients (n=1,188) were given an information leaflet before testing and given the choice to opt-out of having the additional blood test.
 Overall, 89.5% (n=1,063) of patients accepted testing.
 Of these, 61.8% (n=657) were female and 38.2% (n=406) were male with a median age of 54 years.
 There was no significant difference in age or sex of those that accepted or declined testing.